 Sampling of the peptide backbone and protease and peptide side chains degrees of freedom was performed before calculating scores for a given complex structure.
 We optimized the structure sampling protocol by investigating several combinations of sidechain and backbone flexibility for the peptide and the protease, and their relative rigid-body transform.
-Allowing peptide backbone and sidechain flexibility, and protease sidechain flexibility afforded the highest discriminatory capability (Figure 1.4).
-All calculations were performed with the interface RosettaScripts(Fleishman et al. 2011; Richter et al. 2011).
-Sample xml files used can be found in Supplementary Methods.
-The AMBER Tools 12 MMPBSA(Miller et al. 2012) application was used to calculate the electrostatic contribution to the bound state energy over the unbound energy for the protease-peptide complex.
-Run scripts are provided in Supplementary Methods.
+Allowing peptide backbone and sidechain flexibility, and protease sidechain flexibility afforded the highest discriminatory capability (Figure 2.4).
+All calculations were performed with the interface RosettaScripts^{72,73}.
+Sample xml files used can be found in Appendix 1.
+The AMBER Tools 12 MMPBSA74 application was used to calculate the electrostatic contribution to the bound state energy over the unbound energy for the protease-peptide complex.
+Run scripts are provided in Appendix 1.